8 Reasons to Make a Shopping List

 Impulse buying, the unplanned decision to buy a product after feeling the sudden urge to possess it, hurts your wallet and your wealth building efforts.
 It can also make you incur debt, eventually damaging your credit score and making it difficult for you to apply for traditional financing, except for bad credit loans.

-A shopping list can prevent impulse buying by directing your focus on the stuff you really need.
+One of the benefits of drawing up a shopping list is to prevent impulse buying by directing your focus on the stuff you really need.
 It also saves you time and energy, as well as make your brain sharper and your body healthier.

 1. It saves you money.